By Lauren Fong

 When I first heard the term “innovation consulting”, I thought to myself in wonder.
 It was one that seemed intuitively sensible, but I didn’t know what it meant or what the applications of

-“innovation consulting” were in the real world.
+“innovation consulting” was in the real world.
 That’s when research kicked in.

 Innovation consulting refers to working with clients (as the term “consulting” implies), along with collaboration in the markets to develop new forms of technology, built to execute solutions.
 It’s the job of an innovation consultant to create processes that enrich and enhance current organizations, making it easier for them to do their jobs or resolve a problem with the help of technology and the tools they have.